Sign Up to Receive PHI Alerts

 WHO ARE ‘DIRECT CARE WORKERS’?

-Direct care workers include personal care aides, home health aides, and nursing assistants, as formally classified by the Bureau of Labor Statistics.
+Direct care workers include personal care aides, home health aides, and nursing assistants, as formally classified by the Bureau of Labor Statistics, though specific occupation titles may vary by state and setting.
 Direct care workers assist older adults and people with disabilities with daily tasks, such as dressing, bathing, and eating.
 Personal care aides may also help clients with meal preparation, housekeeping tasks, errands, appointments, employment and/or social engagement.
 Home health aides and nursing assistants perform some clinical tasks, such as wound care, blood pressure readings, and/or assistance with range-of-motion exercises, under the supervision of a licensed professional.

 IN WHAT SETTINGS ARE DIRECT CARE WORKERS EMPLOYED?